 - Permitted use – This clause determines the type of business to be carried out on the leased premises.

 - Insurance – It specifies the type of insurance coverage held by both parties.
 It defines what coverage is required and who will pay for it.

 - Renewal – This clause explains the procedure to renew the lease when the term ends.
 It also specifies the notice period and the time frame to notify the landlord before vacating the premises.

 - Subletting and assignment – It is hard to anticipate what the future holds for the business.
 The challenging business requirements may force the tenant to leave, expand, or relocate.
-This clause protects the tenant from the insurmountable rent.
-It offers flexibility to sublet the entire or a part of space to another tenant before the term ends.
+This clause protects the tenant from insurmountable rent.
+It offers the flexibility to sublet the entire or a part of the space to another tenant before the term ends.

 - Termination – This clause explains how the lease may be terminated – the minimum rental period, the notice period requirements, etc.

 - Disputes – It specifies the way to resolve disputes through mediation, arbitration, or court.

 The right tool – nip the “who” in the bud